f4teless/aethel/memory-bank/productContext.md

 ## Architecture

+Monorepo with Next.js frontend and Hono backend on Cloudflare Workers, using tRPC for API communication, Drizzle ORM with PostgreSQL, and AI storytelling integration

 Full-stack TypeScript monorepo with distinct frontend and backend services.
 Frontend is a Next.js application deployed on Vercel, backend is a Hono server deployed on Cloudflare Workers.
 Uses Turborepo for build orchestration and PNPM for package management.
 Authentication handled by Better Auth with session management including Google and GitHub providers.
 Data persistence through PostgreSQL with Drizzle ORM.
 API communication via oRPC for type-safe client-server communication.